Stumble/v8go/README.md

 <img src="gopher.jpg" width="200px" alt="V8 Gopher based on original artwork from the amazing Renee French" style="float:right" />

+## Relation to `tommie/v8go`

+This is a fork of https://github.com/tommie/v8go.
+We will constantly rebase to the upstream.

+Major differences include

+* Remove Android amd64/arm64 support. (smaller module size for go)
+* For Linux, we will use the current "stable" of Debian as the base.

 ## Relation to `rogchap.com/v8go`

 This is a fork of https://github.com/rogchap/v8go at v0.9.0.